Architectural Review Committee Checklist

 Right to Inspect Documents and Membership List

-Members are entitled to inspect and copy the names and addresses on the membership list for a proper purpose; minutes of the association, board and any committees having any board powers; and access to certain books and records and rules of the association.
+Members are entitled to inspect and copy the names, property and mailing addresses, and email addresses (as collected by the association) on the membership list for a proper purpose; minutes of the association, including board and any committees having any board powers; and access to certain books and records and rules of the association.
 The reasonable alternative contemplated by Corp.
-Code §8330(c) may not be available in an association subject to the Davis-Stirling Act unless a member has opted not to have his or her name and address information shared with a member who requests a membership list as provided in CC §5220.
+Code §8330(c) may not be available in an association subject to the Act unless a member has opted not to have his or her name and other information shared with a member who requests a membership list as provided in CC §5220.
 [CC §§4365(c), 5200(a) & 5240(b); Corp.
 Code §§8330 et seq.]

 Right to Opt Out of Sharing Member’s Name, Address, etc. with Other Members

-As provided in CC §5220, members have a right to opt out of having their contact information disclosed to another member who requests it.
-For advice on what the association must to do for a member who opts out, and what the association may be required to do in response to a member’s request for the membership list when some members have opted out, consult with your attorneys.
-The scope of books and records has been significantly expanded, and the times for which they must be available vary.
+As provided in CC §5220, members have a right to opt out of sharing their contact information with another member who requests it.
+For advice on what the association must do for a member who opts out, and what the association may be required to do in response to a member’s request for the membership list when some members have opted out, consult with your attorneys.
+The scope of books and records has been significantly expanded, and the times for which they must be available to the requesting member vary.
 See the statute for details.
 [CC §5200 et seq.]

 Right to Dispute Resolution